Textron, NetJets strike deal for more than 300 Cessna planes

-ORLANDO, Fla., Oct 15 (Reuters) - NetJets, the luxury plane unit of Warren Buffett’s Berkshire Hathaway Inc, on Monday announced a deal to purchase up to 325 Cessna Citation business jets from Textron Inc’s aviation unit, one of the biggest orders unveiled at a major jet show this week in Orlando, Florida.
+ORLANDO, Fla.
+(Reuters) - NetJets, the luxury plane unit of Warren Buffett’s Berkshire Hathaway Inc (BRKa.N), on Monday announced a deal to purchase up to 325 Cessna Citation business jets from Textron Inc’s (TXT.N) aviation unit, one of the biggest orders unveiled at a major jet show this week in Orlando, Florida.

 Rob Scholl, a spokesman for Textron Aviation, said he expects NetJets to firm up the orders for up to 175 super-midsize Cessna Citation Longitude aircraft and up to 150 Cessna Citation Hemisphere aircraft in the coming weeks.